eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

 Gradle is an open-source build automation tool.
-Download and install the last stable version of `Gradle <https://gradle.org/install>`_ in the preferred way. withHomebrew it would be running th command:
+Download and install the last stable version of `Gradle <https://gradle.org/install>`_ in the preferred way. with Homebrew it would be running the command:

 .. code-block:: bash